Frequently asked Questions about improving and breaking up clay soil answered on this page.

 If the clay in your garden is not causing water logging but you want to improve the structure and break up hard soil to make digging easier, these tips may help.

 Clay soils are hard to dig but retain moisture better than sandy soil, clay is also rich in the nutrients plants need to grow, holding calcium, potassium, and magnesium.
-Improving the soil to make it easier to dig is a better and cheapest option.
+Improving the soil to make it easier to dig is a better and cheapest option than replacing it.